-8.1 SARASIN CLIMATE ACTIVE ENDOWMENTS FUND
+9.1 SARASIN CLIMATE ACTIVE ENDOWMENTS FUND

 THIS FUND IS: A multi-asset fund for charities that aims to bring about, and benefit from, action by businesses to strengthen their resilience to climate change in line with the Paris Climate Accord.
 THIS FUND IS FOR: UK charities only THIS FUND IS A PART OF: Sarasin Charity Authorised Investment Funds ("CAIF") FUND OBJECTIVE: We seek to grow the Sub-fund (through increases in investment value and income) by 4.0% per year more than the Consumer Prices Index (CPI) over a rolling 5-year period after deducting fees and costs.
-FUND BENCHMARK: 60% MSCI All Countries World Index ex UK; 10% MSCI All Countries World Index ex UK (Local Currency); 10% SONIA+2%; 7.5% ICE Bank of America UK Gilts All-Stocks Index; 7.5% ICE Bank of America Sterling Corporate Bond Index; 5% IPD All Balanced Property Fund Index FUND SIZE (AT 31.12.23): £477m FUND LAUNCH DATE: 16th February 2018 SHARE CLASSES ISSUED: A, V CLASS A OCF: 0.94% (0.75% investment, 0.06% admin, 0.13% other funds held) CURRENCIES: GBP
+FUND BENCHMARK: 60% MSCI All Countries World Index ex UK; 10% MSCI All Countries World Index ex UK (Local Currency); 10% SONIA+2%; 7.5% ICE Bank of America UK Gilts All-Stocks Index; 7.5% ICE Bank of America Sterling Corporate Bond Index; 5% IPD All Balanced Property Fund Index FUND SIZE (AT 31.12.24): £371m FUND LAUNCH DATE: 16th February 2018 SHARE CLASSES ISSUED: A, V CLASS A OCF: 0.94% (0.75% investment, 0.06% admin, 0.13% other funds held) CURRENCIES: GBP

-You can find out which share class you are invested in by checking your statement, contract note or, if you are invested via an online platform, via your platform account.
+^{}You can find out which share class you are invested in by checking your statement, contract note or, if you are invested via an online platform, via your platform account.

-CLASS А
+CLASS Α

-PERFORMANCE 0
+PERFORMANCE \bigcirc

 QUALITY OF SERVICE \bigcirc

-AFM COSTS 0
+AFM COSTS \bigcirc

 COMP MARKET RATES \bigcirc

 ECONOMIES OF SCALE \bigcirc

-COMPARABLE SERVICES \bigcirc
+COMPARABLE SERVICES 0

-CLASS OF UNIT 0
+CLASS OF UNIT \bigcirc

-OVERALL 0
+OVERALL \bigcirc

-Taking into account all seven value considerations included in the assessment, we are satisfied that the fund is demonstrating value.
+Taking into account all seven value considerations included in the assessment, we are generally satisfied that the fund is demonstrating value.
 We have summarised our assessment of each area separately below.
 Where an area has resulted in an action being taken or is undergoing a further review, we have shared the steps we have taken, or will take, to try and improve this area.

-8.1 SARASIN CLIMATE ACTIVE ENDOWMENTS FUND - CONTINUED
+9.1 SARASIN CLIMATE ACTIVE ENDOWMENTS FUND - CONTINUED

 Our assessment concluded that the fund has not performed in line with expectations.
 Whilst the fund scored well when compared to its peer funds, it underperformed against its objective over the time periods assessed.
 The fund also scored poorly when compared to its benchmark.
 The fund's investment objective references the Consumer Price Index, a measure of inflation, being the increase in prices of goods and services over time.
-Recent years have seen a spike in inflation as a result, in part, of global events such as the COVID pandemic and Russia's invasion of Ukraine, which impacted energy and food prices particularly.
-This was a significant challenge to investment performance and has materially contributed to our assessment and scoring of this consideration.
+In the year 2022 and 2023, we saw spikes in inflation as a result, in part, of global events such as the COVID pandemic and Russia's invasion of Ukraine, which impacted energy and food prices particularly.
+This was a significant challenge to investment performance and has materially contributed to our assessment and scoring of this consideration which assesses performance across multiple time periods.